-Virtualization is a method used to allocate available resources into two or more contexts for security and management purposes.
-Up to 20 contexts can be configured on the Cisco ACE.
+Virtualization is a method used in allocating available Cisco ACE resources into two or more contexts for security and management purposes.
+Up to 250 contexts can be configured on the Cisco ACE.
 Resources can be allocated to each context to avoid a single context consuming the entire pool of resources.
 This document only covers key virtualization configuration.
-Within each context, Domains and Role Base Access Controls (RBACs) can be further configured to provide additional security and access control to the resources.
+Within each context, domains and role-base access controls (RBACs) can be further configured to provide additional security and access control to the resources.